scikit-hep/iminuit/doc/contribute.rst

 You can help
 ------------

-Github allows you to contribute to this project very easily just fork the repository, make changes and submit a pull request.

-Concrete open issues and feature requests or on `Github`_.
+Please open issues and feature requests on `Github`_.

-More generally any contribution to the docs, tests and package itself is welcome!

 * Documentation.
 Tell us what's missing, what's incorrect or misleading.
 * Tests.
 If you have an example that shows a bug or problem, please file an issue!
 * Performance.
 If you are a C/cython/python hacker go ahead and make it faster.

+We usually respond very quickly.

+Direct contributions to the docs, tests, and the source code are welcome!
+If you want to contribute, please `fork the project on Github <https://help.github.com/articles/fork-a-repo>`_, develop your change on the `develop` branch (not `master`!) and then make `pull request <https://help.github.com/articles/creating-a-pull-request-from-a-fork>`_.
+This allows us to review and discuss the change with you, which makes the integration very smooth.

 Development setup
 -----------------